pablodecm/phd_thesis/src/104_chapter_4.md

 procedures used for learning were not provided.
-In this chapter, the basis of the two classes of algorithms that are used in this work will be described in detailed: boosted decision trees and artificial neural networks.
+In this chapter, the basis of the two classes of algorithms that are used in this work will be described in detail: boosted decision trees and artificial neural networks.
-These families of learning methods are also those that are most commonly used for doing machine learning in experimental particle physics, mostly to solve supervised learning problems, as will be described in [Section @sec:ml_hep].
+These families of learning methods are also those that are most commonly used in machine learning within experimental particle physics, mostly to solve supervised learning problems, as will be described in [Section @sec:ml_hep].
 The overview included here is by no means comprehensive about the mentioned approaches or alternative popular statistical learning techniques such